ilias-lp/canary-weather-etl/README.md

 ```

-The completion of both Lambda functions triggers th Glue transformation script via another EventBridge rule that attaches new rows to existing dataset.
+The completion of both Lambda functions triggers the Glue transformation script via another EventBridge rule that appends new rows to existing dataset.

 ```python
 import sys